biocore/qiime/doc/scripts/merge_denoiser_output.rst

 Two files are generated:

-1. A new otu mapping file with the combined cliusters from denoising and OTU picking,
+1. A new otu mapping file with the combined clusters from denoising and OTU picking,

 2. a FASTA file with one sequence per OTU.

 These two files need to be provided to pick_rep_set using -m first

+**Example usage:**

 Merge the output of denoising (denoised_seqs.fasta and denoiser_mapping.txt) the OTU picker results on denoised_seqs.fasta (uclust_picked_otus/denoised_seqs_otus.txt) and replace the read IDs with the sampleIDs from the output of `split_libraries.py <./split_libraries.html>`_ (seqs.fna)